syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endtabs %}

 ### Get visible appointments from date time:
-You can get the visible appointments in schedule by passing `DateTime` time to `GetVisibleAppointments` method.
+You can get the visible appointments in schedule by passing `DateTime` to `GetVisibleAppointments` method.

 {% tabs %}
 {% highlight c# %}